wunderbrick/one-time-pad-guide/README.md

 Destroy your plaintext, key, and the random numbers used to generate it.
 This step is absolutely necessary.
 Make sure the recipient understands to do the same after decrypting.
 Threaten them.

 ### 6.)
 Send
 Assuming the keys have never been compromised and you did everything perfectly you can now send the encrypted message over any insecure channel.
 Post it on Facebook!
-Don't use Facebook.
+No, you wouldn't be caught dead on there.
+That's good.
 I mean, you could send the message this way and it would still be safe but don't use Facebook because it's using you.

 The message has now been transmitted and all attackers have been thwarted!